 Birth certificate

-Because of major recent surrogacy law changes in New York, it is essential that you speak with experienced legal counsel prior to starting any surrogacy process.
+Because of major recent surrogacy law changes in New York, it is essential that you speak with experienced legal counsel that is licensed in the state of New York prior to starting any surrogacy process.
 Legal and medical steps involved in the surrogacy process may differ from case to case.
 Please speak with your agency and attorneys about how the process might look for you.

 Court Processes